ResearchSpace Documentation

 All the creative works in the AdArchive dataset are displayed by type in a bar chart.
 The chart shows that most of the entities classed as creative works in AdArchive are articles.

 Below is an example of timeline view.
-Timeline view only applies to event entities.
-Scroll through the timeline to view all the years available in the dataset.
-Select a year and click on the number next to the year.
-This is the number of events for that year in the dataset.
-The events will appear in the Vertical Timeline.
+Timeline view applies to event entities.
+Scroll horizontally through the timeline to view the years.
+The number next to the year indicates the number of events that took place that year based on your search.
+Select a year and click on that number.
+Those events will appear in the Vertical Timeline.

 SPARQL queries require specialized knowledge as well as a good understanding of the dataset being queried.